openshift/enhancements/enhancements/machine-health-checking.md

 - Allowing to define different unhealthy criterias for different pools of machines.

-- Allowing new and custom remediation strategies developed outside the machine-healthcheck controller, e.g baremetal reboot.
+- Providing administrator-defined short-circuiting of automated remediation when multiple nodes are unhealthy at the same time.

-- Providing administrator-defined short-circuiting of automated remediation.
+- Allowing a new and custom remediation developed outside the machine-healthcheck controller and enable its use via annotation, e.g baremetal reboot.

 ### Non-Goals

 - Coordinating individual remediation systems.
-This must be driven by each system however they see fit, e.g. by annotating affected nodes with state and transition time.
+This must be driven and designed by each system as they see fit, e.g. by annotating affected nodes with state and transition time.
+This proposal focus on remediating by deleting.

 - Recording long-term stable history of all health-check failures or remediations.